 Interns and Volunteers

-Taylor is a third-year undergraduate student from Orlando, Florida double-majoring in Economics and International Affairs with a minor in Computer Science.
+Taylor is a third-year undergraduate student from Orlando, Florida double-majoring in Economics and International Affairs with a concentration in Public Administration.
 She intends to pursue a law degree specializing in human rights and international law.
-She studied Spanish in Spain this summer with Florida State’s international program and hopes to expand her Spanish-speaking skills by working with the Center.
+She recently studied abroad in Spain this past summer with Florida State’s international program and hopes to expand her Spanish-speaking skills by working with the Center.

 Katherine Shapiro is a Third Year Student from Lakeland, Florida, studying History and International Affairs.
 She came to Florida State in Fall of 2016 and plans to graduate in Spring of 2020.
 During the fall, Katherine serves as a Tuba player for the World Renowned Florida State Marching Chiefs and is a sister in the Music and Service Sorority of Tau Beta Sigma.
 She came to work this semester at the Center to reach out to the community and explore the field of human rights law.

-Nathalia Cetertick, born in São Paulo, Brazil, is a third-year undergraduate student at Florida State University, pursuing a Bachelor of Science degree in Political Science and International Affairs.
-She is an honors student in the University Honors Program and a member of Phi Alpha Delta Pre-Law Fraternity.
+Nathalia Cetertick, born in São Paulo, Brazil, is a fourth-year undergraduate student at Florida State University, pursuing a Bachelor of Science degree in Political Science and International Affairs with a concentration in Public Administration.
+She is a honors student in the University Honors Program and a member of Phi Beta Kappa honor society.
 Nathalia is a volunteer at the Migrant and Refugee Education Alliance, where she works with refugee students in the local school district to help them improve their ability to communicate in English and advance their academics.
 She is also involved with the Center for Global Engagement by serving as a Global Ambassador, where she lectures at educational institutions and nonprofit organizations around Tallahassee.
 This program has allowed her to inform children, teenagers, and adults about a different culture, supplying them with valuable international knowledge and promoting cultural diversity.
-She is currently an intern at the FSU Center for the Advancement of Human Rights and plans on pursuing a Juris Doctor degree upon her graduation.
+She is currently an intern at the FSU Center for the Advancement of Human Rights and plans on attending law school upon her graduation.